Jorit

-Jorit Ciro Cerullo (born 24 November 1990), professionally known as Jorit, is an Italian street artist.
+Jorit Ciro Cerullo (born 24 November 1990), known mononymously as Jorit, is an Italian street artist.
+He is known for painting murals depicting faces of people with red streaks on their cheeks.

-Biography
+Childhood and education

-Jorit was born in Naples of mixed descent, his father, Luigi Cerullo, being a Neapolitan, his mother Jeannina, Dutch.
-He grew up in Quarto, on the northern perimeter of the city.
-After studying at the scientific lyceum Galileo Galilei in Naples, he attended the Neapolitan Academy of Fine Arts, obtaining a first class degree.
+Jorit was born in Quarto on the northern perimeter of Naples.
+His father, Luigi Cerullo, was a Neapolitan and his mother, Jeannina, was Dutch.
+After studying at the scientific lyceum Galileo Galilei in Naples, he attended the Naples Academy of Fine Arts, obtaining a first class degree.

 His interest in street art began when he was 13 years old.
 Jorit has defined his approach as one of picking out ordinary faces from the working class to embody famous people, in the style of Caravaggio.
 Thus, his depiction at Forcella, Naples of San Gennaro, the patron saint of Naples, draws on features of a 35-year-old friend who is a factory worker.

+Graffiti artist

 In the murals made by Jorit there are "hidden" writings, words and phrases that often expand the meaning of the works.
 They were collected for the first time by Vincenzo De Simone, a Neapolitan psychologist and photographer, as part of the "La gente di Napoli" photoproject.